Zoom is available to all Duke University and Duke Health campus-based faculty, staff, and students. Duke Health may use Zoom for classes and meetings.

 Zoom features and recommendations:

 - Duke accounts support meetings up to 300 participants.
-For meetings requiring more than 300 participants and for Zoom webinars, please contact the Service Desk.
+For meetings requiring more than 300 participants and for Zoom webinars, please see this article (authentication required).

 - Participants may join via phone, computer, mobile device, or video conferencing endpoint.
 Zoom provides international toll dial-in support for many countries.
 Whenever possible, participants should use VoIP (calling from the computer/using computer audio).
 If you experience issues with your computer or don't have access to a VoIP device, join by phone.